Vision Wassenaar Slag

 In 2025, the municipality will continue with the design phase of the vision.
 Soon the municipality will work with Dunea and Staatsbosbeer to develop the recreational concept, which will include investigating whether new recreational routes can be realized in the area.

-8. Still to do: Work on Dune Square -
+Completed: Work on Dune Square - Completion date

 To make room for the new dune square, the traffic circle will be moved and redesigned.
 The section of road between parking area De Kuil and the beach will be asphalted and the footpath along the road to the traffic circle will be extended.
 The beach will remain accessible on foot at all times during the work.
 During the reconstruction of the traffic circle a detour route will be set up for the accessibility of parking lot Zeelust and Brasserie de Badmeester.
 The work will be carried out in cooperation with, among others, contractor D. van der Steen.